-- 1. Alex Banks and Eve Porcello, "Learning React: Modern Patterns for Developing React Apps", 2020 - 2.
+- 1. Alex Banks and Eve Porcello, "Learning React: Modern Patterns for Developing React Apps", 2020. - 2.
 Stoyan Stefanov, "React Up and Running: Building Web Applications", 2015. - 3.
 Kirupa Chinnathambi, "Learning React: A Hands-On Guide to Building Web Applications Using React and Redux", 2017. - 4.
 Anthony Accomazzo, Ari Lerner, and David Guttman, "Fullstack React: The Complete Guide to ReactJS and Friends", 2017.

-22AM0XB SOFTWARE PROCESS AUTOMATION 1 0 0 1
+22AM0XB SOFTWARE PROCESS AUTOMATION 1001

-- To Understand the benefits of SPA and how it can be used to improve the efficiency and productivity of software development teams. - To Develop the skills necessary to automate software processes, including scripting, programming, and testing.
+- To analyze the benefits of SPA and how it can be used to improve the efficiency and productivity of software development teams. - To develop the skills necessary to automate software processes, including scripting, programming, and testing.